 The Financial Technology Law Review: Saudi Arabia

-The boom of financial technology (fintech) in Saudi Arabia has led the Saudi Arabian Monetary Authority (SAMA) and the Capital Market Authority (CMA) to introduce new programmes to regulate the entities wishing to carry out fintech-related activities.
+The boom of financial technology (fintech) in Saudi Arabia has led the Saudi Arabian Monetary Authority (SAMA) and the Capital Market Authority (CMA) to introduce new programmes and regulations to regulate the entities wishing to carry out fintech-related activities.
 In its efforts to contribute to Saudi Arabia's Vision 2030 and diversify the economy, SAMA announced its acceptance of applications to its sandbox programmes starting from January 2018 to focus on the digitalised market Saudi Arabia is shifting towards.
-For fintech companies to enter the market in Saudi Arabia, they will be required to obtain the necessary licences from SAMA, the CMA or both, depending on the activities the fintech company wishes to carry out.2 During the past two years, the licences issued by SAMA or CMA or both were merely temporary and in the form of letter allowing the accepted entities to engage in fintech-related activities for a trial period until being approved by the relevant authority.
+For fintech companies to enter the market in Saudi Arabia, they will be required to obtain the necessary licences from SAMA, the CMA or both, depending on the activities the fintech company wishes to carry out.2 During the past two years, the licences issued by SAMA or CMA or both were merely temporary and in the form of a letter allowing the accepted entities to engage in fintech-related activities for a trial period until being approved by the relevant authority.
 Because of the high demand in the fintech sector and the increase in applications to the sandbox, and because of SAMA's efforts in ensuring that such demand is addressed by enforcing new relevant laws governing the fintech field, SAMA further introduced three types of licences for entities wishing to carry out fintech activities.

-As mentioned above, during the past two years, both SAMA and the CMA grant temporary experimental licences as an initiative to encourage the growth of fintech in Saudi Arabia.
-These licences are issued through an application to the relevant entity's sandbox programme, but are still governed by the same laws which govern conventional financial transactions, which are as follows:
+As mentioned above, during the past two years, both SAMA and the CMA granted temporary experimental licences as an initiative to encourage the growth of fintech in Saudi Arabia.
+These licences are issued through an application to the relevant entity's sandbox programme, but were still governed by the same laws that govern conventional financial transactions, which are as follows:

 - general banking control laws;

 - the E-banking Rules; and